Cambridge-ICCS/FTorch/README.md

 2. When using FTorch in Fortran, set the device for the input tensor(s) to `torch_kCUDA`, rather than `torch_kCPU`.

-For detailed guidance about running on GPU please see the [online GPU documentation](https://cambridge-iccs.github.io/FTorch/page/gpu.html).
+For detailed guidance about running on GPU, including instructions for using multiple devices, please see the
+[online GPU documentation](https://cambridge-iccs.github.io/FTorch/page/gpu.html).

 ## Examples